apache/maven-site/content/markdown/repository-management.md

 ### Available Repository Managers

-The following list of open source and commercial repository managers are known to support the repository format used by Maven.
+The following list (alphabetical order) of open source and commercial repository managers are known to support the repository format used by Maven.
 Please refer to the respective linked web sites for further information about repository management in general and the features provided by these products.

 * <a href="http://archiva.apache.org/" target="_blank" rel="nofollow">Apache Archiva</a> (open source)